 Size: 56” x 72”

-Ethical values: handmade, zero-waste production, plastic-free shower curtain, natural fibers
+Ethical values: handmade, zero-waste production, plastic-free shower curtains, natural fibers

 Wild Canary is another excellent brand choice from which you can shop for your plastic-free shower curtain.
 The curtain is a strictly made-to-order product, which means the brand has zero inventory waste.